 '''

 @defer.inlineCallbacks

 def run(self):

 cmd = RemoteCommand(...)

 res = yield self.setupLogRunCommandAndProcessResults(cmd)

 if res == results.SUCCESS:

 cmd = RemoteCommand(...)

 res = yield self.setupLogRunCommandAndProcessResults(cmd)

-defer.returnValue(res)
+return res

 '''

 To refine the status output, override one or more of the following methods.
 The LoggingBuildStep implementations are stubs, so there is no need to call the parent method.